InvalidPathException/wagmi/bench.md

     - current design: two-level indirection (one array covering all possible code indices and directing them to a densely packed side table)
     - we also try to not use nightly features... making error creation cold path is a really elegant solution in this regard
     - repr(C) for the SideTableEntry struct caused mysterious improvements, not sure if it is a fluke
-- current: avg = 855.71814, n = 20 (remove defensive malformed check in main loop)
+- cc02503: avg = 855.71814, n = 20 (remove defensive malformed check in main loop)
     - since the module is already validated at run time, there is no reason for the check to exist, it was a remnant of early development phase that lacked proper handling for some malformed modules
+- current: no significant difference

+On nightly, the performance is slightly better (sometimes reaching 900)

+Next step: use direct threading to improve branch prediction

 Hardware Overview:
 - Model Name: MacBook Pro